-- The student has successfully completed the Education specialisation (verdiepingsdeel) in his or her examination programme (with an exemption, a mark or a pass (v) for all subjects).
 The SEC (sub)Board of Examiners will grant the qualification by mentioning it on the degree certificate mentioned in paragraph 1.
-This eerstegraads onderwijsbevoegdheid qualifies the student in question as a teacher of preparatory higher education (Voorbereidend Hoger Onderwijs, VHO), in accordance with the Education Professions Act. - 5.
-A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification.
-Provided the student has completed the BSc programme, the SEC Board of Examiners will grant the request if the student meets the following conditions: - the student has completed the Educatieve Module (30 credits) with no failing marks, and - the student is entitled to the certification in accordance with the "verwantschapstabel educatieve minor chart".
+This 'eerstegraads onderwijsbevoegdheid' qualifies the student in question as a teacher of preparatory higher education (Voorbereidend Hoger Onderwijs, VHO), in accordance with the Education Professions Act.

+- 6. A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification.
+Provided the student has completed the BSc programme, the SEC Board of Examiners will grant the request if the student meets the following conditions: - a. the student has completed the 'Educatieve Module' (30 credits) with no failing marks, and - b. the student is entitled to the certification in accordance with the "verwantschapstabel educatieve minor chart".